 Demand Management

-Demand Management aims to help the business understand and predict customer demand for services.
+Demand Management aims to help the business understand and predict the demand for services.
 Every business is subject to changing user behaviors, and service demand will ebb and flow over time.

 ITIL defines Demand Management as understanding, anticipating, and influencing customer demand for services.
 This means that service demand can grow or shrink with the business cycle.
 A key feature of this process is defining business activity patterns; simply, this means knowing when your busy times are and ensuring you have the appropriate IT services to support them.